sandordargo/alcohol-tracker/README.md

 ## TODO
-* Limit the length of list on main page
 * Add page with all the alcohol. don't load all at once
 * exoprt to google docs
 * add settings: weekly limit, days without alcohol